DiegoGorgazzi/random-quote-machine/README.md

 * Being all inclusive.
 We are all people of different age, sex, religion, race, nationality, etc, etc. But, we're all people.
 Treat people like people and that'll be a good start.

 ### Time is of the Essence
 * Time is always precious.
-There's always another project in the pipeline that needs (or would be nice) to be done and applying improvements to past projects is always a challenge (especially since they are unpaid! lol).
+There's always another project in the pipeline that needs (or would be nice) to be done and applying improvements to past projects is always a challenge (especially since they are unpaid! :laughing:).
 Still, I'll do my best to come back to this.
 If you contribute and I don't reply right away please accept my apologies in advance but know your contribution is important and I will reply as soon as possible.

 ## Installation, Available Scripts, and other React related stuff